Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 What I think you should do in Varadero:

-If you are staying at a resort and don’t plan to go anywhere else in Cuba, I would definitely take advantage of the activities most resorts have available.
-Take a dance class!
+• If you are staying at a resort and don’t plan to go anywhere else in Cuba, I would also definitely take advantage of the activities most resorts have available.
+Take an in-house dance class!
 Learn to scuba dive!

 La Plaza Vieja, the Old Square in La Habana Vieja, the historic city of Havana around sunset in warm light